 This led to his work in certification, from 1994, when he chaired several committees that revised and improved standards.
-It also brought him into contact with the big brands at the exposed, consumer facing end of the supply chain – brands like Coca Cola and L’Oreal – where he was required to make the case for the sustainability (in all senses) of the raw material his company sold.
+It also brought him into contact with the big brands at the exposed, consumer facing, end of the supply chain – brands like Coca Cola and L’Oreal – where he was required to make the case for the sustainability (in all senses) of the raw material his company sold.

-“My experience was that we had moved from political license to operate to gaining a social licence.
+“My experience was that we had moved from a political license to operate, to gaining a social licence.
 Certification was, to me, a great advancement because it embraced every aspect of sustainability.
-Business was required to consider input from outside stakeholders, including environmental organizations and NGO’s.
-Frankly, some of the most significant changes to forestry practices were in large part, influenced by campaigning NGOs”.
+Business was required to consider input from outside stakeholders, including environmental organizations and NGOs.
+Frankly, some of the most significant changes to forestry practices were, in large part, influenced by campaigning NGOs”.

-It was while he was working with the WBCSD in Europe that he became familiar with APRIL and following his retirement from the Mead Corporation in the US, he was asked if he would consider developing and chairing an external stakeholder advisory initiative for the company.
-‘I was hesitant at first’ he remarks.
-‘But eventually I became convinced that APRIL was sincere in addressing my concerns, which included ensuring the independence of the committee and a solid commitment from Senior Management.’
+It was while he was working with the WBCSD in Europe that he became familiar with APRIL.
+Following his retirement from the Mead Corporation in the U.S., he was asked if he would consider developing and chairing an external stakeholder advisory initiative for the company.
+“I was hesitant at first.
+But eventually I became convinced that APRIL was sincere in addressing my concerns, which included ensuring the independence of the committee and a solid commitment from senior management”.
 This work with APRIL was focused on forest sustainability issues in Indonesia.

-‘Indonesia has long been a country of focus for global NGOs and others concerned with environmental and social sustainability matters.’
-Lawson says.
-‘And yes, there is a legacy of widespread forest conversion, habitat and fauna destruction, and critically, inappropriate use of one of the world’s great carbon sinks, the country’s extensive peatlands.
+“Indonesia has long been a country of focus for global NGOs, and others concerned with environmental and social sustainability matters.
+And yes, there is a legacy of widespread forest conversion, habitat and fauna destruction, and critically, inappropriate use of one of the world’s great carbon sinks, the country’s extensive peatlands.
 So, I get it.
 But, it is easy for the global community to criticize from the sidelines how Indonesia is developing – and often insensitively demand change.
 In fact, Indonesia’s issues are complex and if solutions are to be sustainable, they must be driven by local and national actors.
-Of course, there is much to learn from the mistakes the western world has made over the past century and to Indonesia’s credit, there is a willingness to engage and seek advice from external experts.’
+Of course, there is much to learn from the mistakes the western world has made over the past century, and to Indonesia’s credit, there is a willingness to engage and seek advice from external experts”.

-‘However, I am optimistic.
-Indonesia has a wealth of natural resources, and this can be a bankable resource if sustainable alternatives to improper practices become attractive to local communities and other affected stakeholders.
-There have been remarkable improvements in productivity that have increased the yield from plantations and can reduce pressures on natural forests.
-Within the global agriculture sector, improvements in crop technology, food types, and agricultural systems are being developed that can more efficiently provide resources while conserving the natural environment.
-In many ways, Indonesia and more broadly, Southeast Asia, has the opportunity to be on the forefront of these emerging technologies.’
+“However, I am optimistic.
+Indonesia has a wealth of natural resources, and this can be a bankable resource, if sustainable alternatives to improper practices become attractive to local communities, and other affected stakeholders.
+There have been remarkable improvements in productivity that have increased the yield from plantations, and can reduce pressures on natural forests.
+Within the global agriculture sector, improvements in crop technology, food types, and agricultural systems are being developed, that can more efficiently provide resources, while conserving the natural environment.
+In many ways, Indonesia and more broadly, Southeast Asia, has the opportunity to be on the forefront of these emerging technologies”.

 Lawson believes that opportunities clearly exist to place Indonesia firmly as a global leader in forest products manufacturing.
-He points to the disparity, for example, between the US and Indonesian forest product mills, stressing that where those in the US are largely very old, require huge amounts of capital investment, and have a comparatively costly workforce, the newer mills in Indonesia are state of the art.
+He points to the disparity, for example, between the U.S. and Indonesian forest product mills, stressing that, where those in the US are largely very old, require huge amounts of capital investment, and have a comparatively costly workforce, the newer mills in Indonesia are state of the art.

-‘But progress is slow’ he says.
+“But progress is slow,” he says.
 Illegal land conversion and encroachment continue to be an immediate and pressing issue for Indonesia.
-To combat this, his belief is that business, and affected stakeholders must continue to work with government and identify ways to more effectively control unsustainable land use conversion.’
+To combat this, his belief is that business and affected stakeholders must continue to work with government, and identify ways to more effectively control unsustainable land use conversion.

 On the wider global front, Lawson is also optimistic.
-‘Reinforced by vastly improved communication, including social media, the next generation has a much more global perspective of issues than my generation had.’
-He sees the next generation as the one that will take up the lessons learned by his – in which environmentalism was born and came into its adolescence.
-‘I think our kids will kick-start a new and more radical process’ he says.
-My guess is policy direction and decisions will be driven more by independent thinking and less by pressure from long established organizations.
-I believe the pace will pick up and a new generation will show that technology, science and new thinking can enable natural systems to flourish alongside economic benefit.’
+“Reinforced by vastly improved communication, including social media, the next generation has a much more global perspective of issues than my generation had”.
+He sees the next generation as the one that will take up the lessons learned by his, in which environmentalism was born and came into its adolescence.
+“I think our kids will kick-start a new and more radical process,” he says.
+“My guess is policy direction and decisions will be driven more by independent thinking, and less by pressure from long established organizations.
+I believe the pace will pick up, and a new generation will show that technology, science and new thinking can enable natural systems to flourish alongside economic benefit”.